maierav/sensation/mathematics.md

 It's just "less to write", if you will.

-[A minor point of potential confusion in the form of some amguity of sorts is the _notation_ that we learn with multiplication in that we use a*b, $$a\cdotb$$, and ab alike.]
+[A minor point of potential confusion in the form of some amguity of sorts is the _notation_ that we learn with multiplication in that we use a*b, $a\cdotb$, and ab alike.]

 Now, deeper thought about multiplication leads us elsewhere.
 There is actually something more interesting about what a (Cartesian) **product** is.
 It is a unique kind of combination, in fact.
 But for our current context, it is more helpful to grasp that there is a _link_ between addition (which many feel is relatively "easy" to do) and multiplication (which "feels" a bit more involved; partly because we quickly end up with much larger numbers).